-- This type of a pump contains two shaft, each shaft has two screws, one right handed and other left handed.
+- This type of a pump contains two shafts, each shaft has two screws, one right-handed and other left-handed.

 - The screws are driven in phase by timing gear, unlike the gear pump in which one gear drives the other.
 This ensures that correct clearance is maintained between the screws.
 This avoids overheating and a possible seizure.

 - When the screws rotate, their close relation to each other causes small pockets in the helices, these pockets move axially and have the same effect as a piston moving constantly in one direction.

 - This type of a pump has suction sides on the outer ends from where the liquid is drawn into the screws and pumped inwards to discharge into the pump outlet.

 - Even if the liquid level in the tank is below the pump level, the pump first draws in air or gases and creates a vacuum in the line, the liquid, therefore, rises up and reaches the pump.

 - A relief valve is fitted to avoid build-up of excessive pressure.

 - Is self-priming, thus is very useful for high vapor pressure liquids. (chemicals/liquefied gases),